 B2B Articles - May 04, 2014

-Landing pages are those areas of a website where visitors arrive after clicking an ad, a social post, a referral or a search listing.
-There are typically many pages on a website that acts as a natural landing pages in that visitors "land" there first--and bypass the homepage.
+Landing pages are those areas of a website where visitors arrive after clicking an ad, a social post, a referral, or a search listing.
+There are typically many pages on a website that acts as natural landing pages in that visitors "land" there first--and bypass the homepage.
 A website will have many natural landing pages, but marketers work hard to create highly effective landing pages to drive leads into a sales funnel.
-Highly-specialized landing pages act as lead capture pages.
+Highly specialized landing pages act as lead capture pages.

 The purpose of a website landing page is not just to drive traffic and visibility for a brand.
 These effective landing pages have a transactional purpose.

 55%: Increase in conversion when keeping relevant, focused, important information on single page.
 (Hubspot)

 Effective landing pages are transactional landing pages.

 Not all landing pages are effective.
 The effectiveness of a landing page is determined by its conversion rate or engagement rate.